astagi/nuxt-strapi-i18n/README.md

 # JAMStack multilanguage blog with Nuxt.js

-> 📝 Use Nuxt.js + Strapi to build a multilingual static blog
+> 📝 Use Nuxt.js + Strapi to build a JAMStack multilanguage blog

 ## Build Setup